“He likes to stab people”, said one suspect in my son’s murder case about the other.

 Elder has previously been convicted of sex crimes but failed to register as a sex offender, according to court documents.

 A woman who identified herself as Elder’s wife told KGW he had nothing to do with the attack and was with her that entire night.
 Detectives said the surveillance video disproved her claim.

 Curtis was arrested on five charges including murder.
 He was being held without bail.

 Elder was arrested on charges of assault, attempted assault and unlawful use of a weapon, but all of those charges were dropped and he was released.

 * * * * *

 Articles like this were the source of our sketchy introduction to the underbelly of the Portland, OR crime world.
 In the early stages of the investigation I couldn’t bear to read any of this, but listened as others spoke about them.
 Mr Elder was the one who I felt terrorized us, not the actual defendants, who ended up being quiet teens.
 Mr. Elder set the whole case up to seem like a total nightmare.
+He was a thrill seeker specializing in conspiracy, physical assaults and contempt for the law.
 I wonder if I could have been so forgiving in the end if the real offender ended up being him!